The label outlasted the job description

 The useful proof came from the other developers.
 They described using separate workspaces for separate assignments, saving team rules in the repository, resetting test data from source, and handing a running environment to someone else for review.
 The planned hour ran long because the questions kept coming.

-It was not finished.
+It wasn't finished.
 I said that too.
 But I was no longer explaining how I personally set up a machine.
 I was teaching a shared way to start work, preserve it, check it, and hand it to the next person.

 Meanwhile

-This progression happened while the rest of the work kept moving.
+All of this happened while the rest of the work kept moving.
 Managed workspaces and the Console were one stream.
-ArchibotChat was another.
-Editor tooling and Archibot View Studio kept moving too.
-Deployment, recovery, onboarding, and documentation did not wait for any of those projects to finish.
+ArchiBotChat was another.
+Editor tooling and ArchiBot View Studio kept moving too.

-Moving more development into agentic workflows increased how much I could take on.
-It also made discipline more important.
-Five fast work streams can become five piles of private context just as easily as one manually operated cluster can.
-Isolated work, narrow tasks, explicit checks, handoff notes, and a final verification pass are what keep the speed useful.
+Moving more development into agentic workflows let me take on more, but it also raised the cost of private context.
+Five fast work streams can become five private piles just as easily as one manually operated cluster can.
+Isolated work, narrow tasks, explicit checks, handoff notes, and a final verification pass kept that speed useful.

 Pressure

-I do not think of pressure as chaos.
+I don't think pressure means chaos.
 Most mistakes are ordinary.
 Most fixes are too.
-The pressure comes from taking in work from several directions, deciding what matters now, and keeping enough structure around it that progress on one project does not erase the state of another.
+Pressure is taking in work from several directions, deciding what matters now, and leaving enough structure that one project doesn't wipe out the state of another.

-That old LinkedIn line still fits.
-Not because I want every problem to become an emergency.
-It fits because my default response to a recurring problem is to learn it by hand, fix the immediate issue, and then make the next version less dependent on the person who already knows the ritual.
+That old LinkedIn line still fits, even though I don't want every problem to become an emergency.
+When a problem repeats, I learn it by hand and fix what's in front of me.
+Then I make the next round less dependent on the person who already knows the ritual.